 If you choose to invest with Interactive Investor, you will gain access to over 40,000 investment options, including UK and overseas shares, funds, investment trusts, and ETFs.
 This is the second-widest choice of UK and international investments offered by an investment platform in the UK.
 Interactive Investor allows you to build your portfolio in multiple ways depending on your investment goals, attitude to risk and personal preferences.
 Beginner investors or those who prefer ready-made investments can build their portfolios using Interactive Investor’s Quick-Start Funds, an easy way to start investing where you choose from six low-cost funds prepared by the team of experts at Interactive Investor.
 Advanced or more confident investors can choose from a wide range of funds and shares and build their portfolios themselves.
 Interactive Investor gives you access to 17 global stock exchanges, including exchanges in North America, Europe and Asia Pacific.
 These include markets such as the FTSE 100, FTSE 250, FTSE All-Share, S&P 500, NASDAQ, NYSE, Dow Jones and more.
 In addition to the above, Interactive Investor offers Japanese, Indian and Chinese shares in the form of American Depositary Receipts (ADRs).

 Interactive Investor gives you a free trade every month, which you can use to buy or sell any investment.
-After that, trades usually cost £5.99.
-It also offers a free regular investing service that allows you to deposit as little as £25 a month towards your investments without paying a trading fee each time.
-For those investing £30,000 or less, Interactive Investor offers a cheaper plan called Investor Essentials that costs just £4.99 a month.
-This plan does not come with the monthly free trade.
-Interactive Investor also has lots of expert ideas, research and insights, which can be helpful when choosing investments.
-Interactive Investor’s services include a Trading Account, Stocks and Shares ISA, SIPP and Junior ISA.
+After that, trades usually cost £3.99.
+For those investing £50,000 or less, you can sign up for the cheapest plan (Investor Essentials), which costs only £4.99 a month but does not come with the monthly free trade.
+The platform also offers a free regular investing service that allows you to deposit as little as £25 a month towards your investments without paying a trading fee each time, irrespective of the plan you choose.
+Interactive Investor also has lots of expert ideas, research and insights, which can be helpful when selecting investments.
+Interactive Investor’s suite of products includes a Trading Account, Stocks and Shares ISA, SIPP and Junior ISA.

 Capital at risk.